Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 Unfamiliarity is a threat.

-Wearing trenchcoats shortly after Columbine is certainly a threat.
+but still a threat to wear those familiar trenchcoats shortly after Columbine.